RIKEN-RCCS/lens3/v2/doc/design.md

 ### Forced Termination of Lens3-Mux and MinIO

-### Forced Expiration of Lens3-Mux Entries in Redis
+### Forced Expiration of Lens3-Mux Entries in Keyval-DB

-The action to fake a forced removal of a __ma:pool-id__ entry in Redis should (1) start a new Lens3-Mux + MinIO pair, and then (2) stop an old Lens3-Mux + MinIO pair.
+The action to fake a forced removal of a __ma:pool-name__ entry in keyval-db should (1) start a new Lens3-Mux + MinIO pair, and then (2) stop an old Lens3-Mux + MinIO pair.

 ## Notes on MinIO